Itz-Sidra/Study-Roadmap-Creator/README.md

 - **JavaScript**: Handles task management, progress tracking, and sharing features.

 ## Color Palette
+The colors used in the Study Roadmap Creator were carefully selected to create a calm, focused, and user-friendly experience.
+The pastel tones help reduce eye strain while maintaining a visually appealing interface.
 - Pastel Blue: `#84b6e3`
+- Blue: `538ce6`
+- Darker Blue: `0d76d2`
 - Dark Blue: `#4a4a8d`
 - Light Pink: `#fce4ec`
 - Light Gray: `#eee`